-The average value of new home loans settled per broker also continued to decline but at a rate “far greater than ever before,” down 10.66% on the year before.
+The report drew on data supplied by 12 major aggregators from October 2018 to March 2019 and, while broker channel activity for the period achieved a record high market share of 59.7%, the average value of new home loans per broker declined at a rate “far greater than ever before,” down 10.66% on the year prior.

-The number of loan applications also reached never before charted territories, with applications down 8.53% from the period before and 13.39% year-on-year.
+The number of loan applications also reached uncharted territories, with applications down 8.53% from the period before and 13.39% year-on-year.

-Further, the average number of applications lodged per broker declined across all states excepting Tasmania.
+Further, the average number of applications lodged per broker declined across all states except Tasmania.

 Notably, despite the proportion of new female recruits increasing by 10% compared to new male recruits, the population of female brokers declined over the six months, down 1.79%.